warren-lab/flyplot/doc/USER_GUIDE.md

 ```
 This will require that the user provide some user inputs, but will essentially perform Method 2, but in a more automated manner for updating the entire library.

+First input will be whether you input a `y` or `n` character to indicate if you want to delete the `dist` directory.
+The input should be `y` unless you want to exit the update process.

+Second input is the commit message as this method is also doing the add, commit, pull and push actions an appropriate message will be required.

 ### Method 2:
 1. Update the .lock file
     ```